Jedikops/FabricSnippets/ReadMe.md

 ----------

-These snippets are a first go at making the Office UI Fabric easier to use.
+These snippets are intended to make the [Office UI Fabric](https://github.com/OfficeDev/Office-UI-Fabric) easier to use.
 In general, the HTML is taken directly from the Office UI Fabric GitHub repository, with some tweaking.

 Snippets generally fall into one of two flavors: